VitalijusNi/SelfEducational/README.md

 Advanced encryption.py - Upgraded versios of previous version of encryption pythone file, but now you can encrypt with specific encryption Key, and you get letters instead of numbers.

 My last project Warriors.py  -
-Made a warrior object and made them fight till death.
+Made 2 warrior object and made them fight till death.
 Right now trying to upgrade.To make 4 warriors  and they would choose randomly a target to attack.
+Like it would be in arena.